 Used topically, hyaluronic acid’s effects on the skin are quite different.
 Thanks to its powerful water-binding potential, topical use of hyaluronic acid can help to make your facial skin more hydrated and elastic.

-In a 2011 study, researchers found that use of a 0.1% hyaluronic acid topical cream produced significant improvements in skin hydration and elasticity in 30 to 60 year old women.
+In a 2011 study, researchers found that use of a 0.1 percent hyaluronic acid topical cream produced significant improvements in skin hydration and elasticity in 30- to 60-year-old women.

-The topical nano-hyaluronic acid cream also improved skin firmness and elasticity by as much as 55% over the course of the study.
+The topical nano-hyaluronic acid cream also improved skin firmness and elasticity by as much as 55 percent over the course of the study.

-Interestingly, there’s also some evidence that hyaluronic acid works as an anti-aging treatment when taken orally.
-In a 2017 study, researchers found that oral hyaluronic acid works to inhibit skin wrinkles, with users showing a reduction in wrinkle volume ratio after eight weeks.
+Interestingly, there’s even some evidence that hyaluronic acid works as an anti-aging treatment when taken orally.
+In a 2017 study on healthy Japanese men and women between ages 22 and 59, researchers found that oral hyaluronic acid works to inhibit skin wrinkles, with users showing a reduction in wrinkle volume ratio after eight weeks.

 Over the last decade, hyaluronic acid has grown from a powerful and effective substance used in cosmetic treatments to the latest, greatest ingredient in skincare.